Clark College: History

+Boschma Farms

+The Clark College Foundation announced a partnership with Ridgefield East 1 Associates, LLC.
+The 10 acres is adjacent to the Boschma tract and east end of I-5/SR 501 interchange, thereby serving as a gateway to the north Clark County facility.
+The Advanced Manufacturing Center, a 48,000 square-foot building projected to be ready for classes beginning Fall term 2025.
+The Boschma family partnered with the Clark College Foundation to provide 60 acres for the north county location In June 2014.

 Campus

 The college's main campus sits on a 101 acre site in Vancouver's Central Park, southwest of Water Works Park and north of Hudson's Bay High School.
 The college's carillon Chime Tower was designed by Richard Stensrude, begun in 1964, and incorporates materials from the local Hidden Brick Company and the nearby Alcoa plant.
 The main campus has generally expanded from the southeast northward and other structures include an equatorial bow-style sun dial near the science buildings.
 As part of the college's 75th anniversary celebration, the sundial was refurbished to provide more accurate time.
 A new STEM building was completed in the summer of 2016 on the western edge of the main campus, at a cost of $39 million.

 In September 2009, the college opened a satellite campus in east Vancouver.
 The new campus cost $29.5 million, which was $500,000 under the original budget estimates.
 The campus is certified gold by the Leadership in Energy and Environmental Design (LEED).

 The college's first satellite campus opened in the Salmon Creek neighborhood (north Vancouver), and is operated in partnership with Washington State University Vancouver.